 Since then, the Maison has evolved into what many consider the finest jewelry house in the world.
 Royalty, movie stars, and industry moguls have also been among its clients.
 For example, King Farouk of Egypt, The Duchess of Windsor, Elizabeth Taylor, Grace Kelly, and Clark Gable visited Cartier and bought or had jewelry made for them.

-Italian jewelry designer Aldo Cipullo designed and made the Cartier Love bracelet in 1969 in Cartier’s New York workshop.
-The bracelet’s design was inspired by medieval chastity belts, which caused some controversy.
-However, it quickly became a must-have object for someone who wanted to show the world that they were “locked into love.”
+Italian jewelry designer Aldo Cipullo designed and crafted the Cartier Love bracelet in 1969 in Cartier’s New York workshop.
+The bracelet’s design takes inspiration from medieval chastity belts, which caused some controversy.
+But, it quickly became must-have jewelry for someone who wanted to show the world that they were “locked into love.”